-What Linguaskill Business is
+Preparation for Linguaskill Business

 Linguaskill Business is an online business-English test from Cambridge English.
 It assesses levels from B1 to C2 on the CEFR, runs on adaptive AI technology and ends with a certificate and a skill-by-skill score report.